Special offer

 5 min read

-Written communication is an extremely important aspect of conducting business.
-A very large proportion of your most important correspondence will likely take place through email.
-On occasion, you might also find it necessary to send a physical letter, as outdated as that may seem.
+Written communication is an important aspect of conducting business.
+A significant portion of your most important correspondence will likely occur via email.
+On occasion, you might also find it necessary to send a physical letter, such as for legal compliance purposes.

 What is an enclosure notation?